balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 rm -f ~/.local/share/jupyter/nbsignatures.db

-If the issue still persists, raise a github issue so that we can take a look at it.
+If the issue still persists, raise a github issue.

 * What should I do if there is a package conflict?

+Try to move to the previous version of the package to see if the conflict exists.
+If it still exists, try resolving the dependencies manually by installing the required packages.

+If you get stuck, do reach out to us.
+We will find a version of the package that works well with other packages in the hub.

 * What should I do if my kernel dies?

-As a rule of thumb, restart the kernel whenever it dies
+As a rule of thumb, restart the kernel whenever it dies.
+This should solve a majority of the issues

 * What should I do if I am getting RStudio Initialization Error: Error occurred during transmission error.

-Please follow the workaround until a fix can be identified and implemented.
-This can be fixed by renaming or removing ~/.rstudio via the termin al. To do so while bypassing the typical rstudio session startup:
+Please follow this workaround until a fix can be identified and implemented.
+Workaround involves renaming or removing ~/.rstudio via the terminal.
+To do so while bypassing the typical rstudio session startup:

 1. Go to this [link](https://r.datahub.berkeley.edu/user-redirect/tree)
 2. Click New->Terminal
 3. In the terminal, type: mv .rstudio .rstudio.$(date +%s) and press return
 4. Try to launch rstudio as you normally would and it should now work.

 * What should I do if R Studio times out and kicks me out every 5 minutes or so?